 Is it any good?

-Ice Age doesn't reach the level of Shrek for wit and there is no romance to keep the grown-ups happy, and the plot has no surprises.
+This movie is a solid choice for kids old enough to handle the cartoonish violence.
+It doesn't reach the level of Shrek for wit, there is no romance to keep the grown-ups happy, and the plot has no surprises.
 But it's told with terrific energy, imagination, visual invention, and humor and it moves along very quickly.
 Interestingly, the three lead voices are provided by performers who began as stand-up comics rather than actors.
 Their voices are edgy and distinctive, perfectly matched with their characters.

 Families can talk about...

-Families can talk about what Manny says about members of a herd being willing to risk their lives for each other.
+Families can talk about what Manny says about members of a herd being willing to risk their lives for each other in Ice Age.
 Why was it so important for Manny to return the baby, even though the humans had hunted his herd?
 How did that help to heal some of Manny's sadness?

 Why did Diego change his mind about Manny?
 Why did Manny change his mind about Sid?
 Was it because of something Sid did or because of something Manny learned about himself, or both?

 What is different about the way that Diego and Manny react to human attacks?

 |DVD/Streaming release date:||November 26, 2002|

 |Genre:||Family and Kids|